 Ms. Feldman currently serves on the boards of the Center for the Victims of Torture, Volunteers of America National Services, the Minnesota Council of Health Plans, and the Alliance of Community Health Plans.
 She is also a member of the Children’s Defense Fund-Minnesota Advisory Board, the Women’s Health Leadership Trust, and United Way’s Health and Independence Committee.
 In 2008 and 2012, Ms. Feldman was named one of Minnesota’s 100 Influential Health Care Leaders by Minnesota Physician.
 In 2010, she received the Trusted Senior Leader Award from the Women’s Health Leadership Trust and was named one of 25 Women Industry Leaders by the Minneapolis/St. Paul Business Journal.
 In 2011, Ms. Feldman presented the keynote address at the Minnesota Business Ethics Awards luncheon.

-We would like to keep in touch, respond to questions or suggestions you may have, and hear about your career, your interests, and other relevant information.
-You can reach us at firstname.lastname@example.org.
+We would like to keep in touch.
+Rreach us at email@example.com.
 To make sure that you receive Connections, the School’s alumni magazine, we (and the UW-Madison) need your most recent contact information.
-You can do this in one of three ways:

 You can also keep up with the School on Facebook.